edX Online

 What skills do you need to work in AI?

-Many people who work in AI start with a strong foundation in computer science, advanced mathematics, and statistics.
-"You have to be good at math; there's no way around that," says Lee.
+Most AI roles require the ability to write production-level code, train and evaluate machine learning models, and deploy systems at scale.
+"You have to be good at math; there's no way around that," Lee says.
 "You'll be dealing with numbers, data patterns, structures, and algorithms."

 Top technical AI jobs and how to qualify